Wr0ngName/Shaarli-Material/README.md

 ## Download
-To download this theme, [visit this page](https://github.com/kalvn/Shaarli-Material/releases) and choose the most recent version matching the version of your Shaarli installation.
+To download this theme, [visit this page](https://github.com/Wr0ngName/Shaarli-Material/releases) and choose the most recent version matching the version of your Shaarli installation.
 Both use the same notation.

 Versions suffixed by `-patch.x` include some bugfix so take those preferentially if they exist for the version that fits your Shaarli installation.

 ## Installation
-### Shaarli 0.5.0 or above
+NOTE : Requires Shaarli 0.5.0 or above
 Download the `material` folder into the `tpl` directory of your Shaarli installation.
 It should be next to existing `.html` files.

 In your Shaarli installation, open the `data/config.php` and change the `RAINTPL_TPL` parameter to `tpl/material/`.